fartbagxp/aas-cidr-ranges/README.md

 This is currently a **Work-In-Progress**.

-The goal of this project is to be able to quickly determine who owns a particular IP address.
+The goal of this project is to be able to quickly determine what Software-as-a-Service (SaaS) owns a particular IP address or range of IP addresses.

-It was originally created to track "as-a-service" projects but will eventually incorporate other sources for consumption.

 ## Requirements